Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The `break` statement transfers control out of the `switch` statement, but not out of the `while` loop.
 I'll `return` to this point later.

-### 6.4.2 The continue Statement
+### 6.4.2 The `continue` Statement

 The `continue` statement doesn’t really belong here, because it doesn’t exit from a loop.
 It’s similar to `break`, though, so its inclusion in this section isn’t completely arbitrary. `break` transfers control just past the end of a loop, while continue transfers control to a point just before the end of the loop body.
 With `break`, control leaves the loop; with `continue`, control remains inside the loop.
 There’s another difference between `break` and `continue`: `break` can be used in `switch` statements and loops (`while`, `do`, and `for`), whereas `continue` is limited to loops.

 The following example, which reads a series of numbers and computes their sum, illustrates a simple use of `continue`.
 The loop terminates when 10 nonzero numbers have been read.
-Whenever the number 0 is read, the `continue` statement is executed, skipping the rest of the loop body (the statements `sum += 1;` and `n++;`) but remaining inside the loop.
+Whenever the number 0 is read, the `continue` statement is executed, skipping the rest of the loop body (the statements `sum += i;` and `n++;`) but remaining inside the loop.

 ```C
 n = 0;